Vendicated/Vencord/README.md

 # PawsomeVencord

-## Note, this is an unofficial fork of Vencord for an offcial port of the DiscordColorways plugin from BetterDiscord.
-This repo might be behind the main repo at times and its usage is meant for development purposes ONLY.
+## Note, this is an unofficial fork of Vencord.
+This repo might be behind the main repo at times.

 - Not to mention that this fork is pretty much only being maintained by 2 people LOL